OMG, This Trash Can Seals Itself & *Replaces The Bag* When You Take It Out

-The Townew Trash Can Makes Taking Out the Trash So Much Easier (& Less Messy)
+The Townew Trash Can Make Taking Out The Trash So Much Easier (& Less Messy)

 Knectek Labs in Canada is responsible for this amazing new invention, the Townew, thanks to a highly successful IndieGoGo campaign.
 Using the motto "simple tech for the modern home," they have created a product I think families are going to love.
 So, let's talk specifics.
 When you approach the Townew with a piece of trash, its sensor technology will detect your movement and pop the lid up automatically.
 Um, way cool.
 Then, after throwing in your trash, the lid closes itself.
 When the bag has filled to the top, you touch a button on the outside of the Townew and using thermoplastic technology, it seals itself.
 BUT WAIT, THAT'S NOT ALL.
 When you take the sealed bag out (ugh, I guess there's one thing us humans still have to do ourselves), the Townew changes the bag so a fresh one is ready to go.
 No leaks, no stink, no mess.
 Can I just snap my fingers and have one of these in my kitchen now, please?